 - Add all the above ingredients to a high powered blender starting at a low speed, and slowly increasing to a high speed.
 Keep it on high for one to two minutes until all the ingredients are well blended.

-- Pour into two 12 ounce jars and enjoy.
+- Pour into two 12 ounce jars or cups and enjoy.